-Dairy Cottage, near Dulverton is available to book from March 2021 and there will be three/four day intervals between bookings.
+Dairy Cottage, near Dulverton is available to book from April 2021 and there will be intervals between bookings until September.
 It is surrounded by permanent pasture where Exmoor ponies and red deer graze and brown hares play, further up the hill is open moorland, a delight for all nature lovers.